kyleres/03-Password_Generator/README.md

-# 03-Homework - Random Password Generator
+# 03-Homework - Password Generator

 ## Introduction
 For our third homework assignment, we were tasked with creating a random password generator that would meet certain requirements provided by the user.
 This exercise was meant to develop our skills for Javascript and to be more comfortable with programming logic.